vrothberg/vgrep/README.md

       E.g.: 40,45s -- show matches 40 and 45 in $EDITOR
 ```

-Thanks to @stettberger for adding this functionality to vgrep.
+Thanks to [stettberger](https://github.com/stettberger) for adding this
+functionality to vgrep.